artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

 1. Look at the following presentation: [OtherRiscvCores](https://drive.google.com/file/d/1N_pWZ8oRKA0aUdZg2EKY66rlhnqzTMtF/view?usp=sharing).
 2. Look at the following video showing the execution of CVW Wally in Verilator: ...
 3. Follow these steps to replicate the simulation in the VM:
     * You must use specific versions of Verilator (5.032) and RISC-V toolchain (14.2.0).
-You can download them here: [Verilator](https://ucomplutense-my.sharepoint.com/:u:/g/personal/dani02_ucm_es/EQpVNYBVJU1Loxn6iQGpHOABhR8v2-vyy88wdoDhW6lK6w?e=EnotZD) and [Toolchain](https://ucomplutense-my.sharepoint.com/:u:/g/personal/dani02_ucm_es/EQpVNYBVJU1Loxn6iQGpHOABhR8v2-vyy88wdoDhW6lK6w?e=EnotZD), and move them to the home of the VM.
+You can download them here: [Verilator](https://ucomplutense-my.sharepoint.com/:u:/g/personal/dani02_ucm_es/EQpVNYBVJU1Loxn6iQGpHOABhR8v2-vyy88wdoDhW6lK6w?e=EnotZD) and [Toolchain](https://ucomplutense-my.sharepoint.com/:u:/g/personal/dani02_ucm_es/EQpVNYBVJU1Loxn6iQGpHOABhR8v2-vyy88wdoDhW6lK6w?e=EnotZD).
+Once downloaded, unzip and move them to the home of the VM.
     * Clone recursively the sources from the [CVW Wally repo](https://github.com/openhwgroup/cvw).
-You can also download it here: [Wally](https://ucomplutense-my.sharepoint.com/:u:/g/personal/dani02_ucm_es/EYY6Vou-SONEj9FqHHnBZ44BT5nQaA02E27KNKz-nXCeKg?e=5lOg5A), and move it to the home of the VM.
+You can also download it here: [Wally](https://ucomplutense-my.sharepoint.com/:u:/g/personal/dani02_ucm_es/EYY6Vou-SONEj9FqHHnBZ44BT5nQaA02E27KNKz-nXCeKg?e=5lOg5A).
+Once downloaded, unzip and move it to the home of the VM.
     * Arrange the paths properly:

        ```